-According to this study by the American Academy of Sleep Medicine, just one night of partial sleep deprivation has a negative effect on gene expression patterns in peripheral blood mononuclear cells (PBMCs)...
+According to an interesting study by the American Academy of Sleep Medicine, just one night of partial sleep deprivation has a negative effect on gene expression patterns in peripheral blood mononuclear cells (PBMCs)...
 Which basically, can mean you'll age a little quicker.
-Nobody wants that right?
+(5)

 Because we live in a world of youth, beauty, and instant appeal, the fight against aging has developed a huge big-money industry.

 It seems that money may well be better spent on getting a better night's sleep instead.

-4 Cardiovascular Problems
+4. Cardiovascular Problems

 As mentioned in an above paragraph, not getting enough sleep is potentially fatal in the wrong person.

-One of the reasons cited in the aforementioned study is that blood pressure, heart rate, and the sympathetic nervous system lower when resting but a lack of sleep means these do not lower in the manner with which they require.
+One of the reasons cited in the aforementioned study is that blood pressure, heart rate, and the sympathetic nervous system lower when resting but a lack of sleep means these do not lower in the manner in which they require.

 Unfortunately, your risk of a heart attack increases as your sleep decreases.
-A sobering thought.

 5. Intellectual Impairment

-For the most part, a little sleep deprivation can be dealt with okay but when it's chronic, your ability to drive a motor vehicle is severely diminished.
+For the most part, a little sleep deprivation can be dealt with okay but when it's chronic, your ability as you tire to drive a motor vehicle is severely diminished.